henrow5/bank-tech-test/README.md

 jest --coverage
 ```

-## Development Information
+## Additional Information

 I decided to use two classes as I felt that three or more seemed unnecesssary.

-The BankAccount class is responsible holding state i.e. storing all transactions and the balance, as well as manipulating its own data.
+The BankAccount class is responsible for holding state i.e. storing all transactions and the balance, as well as manipulating its own data.

 The BankStatement class acts like a display.
 It consumes the BankAccount class and gets the data from it to be printed into a statement for a user to view.